-Footnote 2: \$1/8,4/1.89 - Purchase of cleaning supplies, as well as companies to deep clean.
+Footnote 2: \$221,936.75 - Purchase of cleaning supplies, as well as companies to deep clean.
 Purchased items to keep the staff and administration safe working at the college, as well with interactions with students.
 A few necessary technological items to allow staff and administration to be able to work at home and smoothly transition to coming into work when needed.

-- \$44,626.00 Alpha Omega Enterprises: Company coming in to use a fogging machine using a cleaning agent to clean and disinfect departments that had a Covid-19 issue. - \$2,241.60 Buckeye International Inc.: Purchased sanitizers for cleaning and Covid cleaning supplies. - \$7,007.10 Calumet City Plumbing Co, Inc.: Water testing for the safety of the college. - \$6,300.99 CDWG: IPad and keyboards purchased for people being able to work at home and batteries for thermometers. - \$30,930.07 Dell Marketing: - o \$232.99: Docking station for an employee working from home. - \$30,697.08: Purchasing more staff laptops/computers to allow faculty to work from home and social distance. - \$9,561.09 Filter Services of Illinois: Purchasing of masks for faculty safety as they work at the college. - \$539.86 Galls LLC; Purchase of Glove and thermometers - \$70.98 Employee Reimbursement: Reimbursement of printing supplies for what the employee had to use of their own at home. - \$258.09 June SSC Copy Center Billing: Signs made for safety and information around the college about Covid-19. - \$10,225.00 Lansing Sport Shop: Masks purchased for the safety of the faculty working at the college. - \$52 19 Employee Reimbursement: Reimbursing an employee for purchasing Covid-19 supplies for the Testing Cent - \$8,447.00 North Side Construction Co : Sneeze guards purchased for the safety of student and faculty interactions and masks. - \$4,538.87 Proforma: Masks purchased for the safety of faculty - \$926.59 Service Sanitations Inc.: Additional porta-potties and cleaning for the athletics department that was required based on new rules for the state of Illinois.
-Only charging the difference of what we normally would spend. - \$3,480.00 The Criterian Group: Fog machine for disinfecting.
+- \$46,529.20 Alpha Omega Enterprises: Company coming in to use a fogging machine using a cleaning agent to clean and disinfect departments that had a Covid-19 issue. - \$2,241.60 Buckeye International Inc.: Purchased sanitizers for cleaning and Covid cleaning supplies. - \$7,007.10 Calumet City Plumbing Co, Inc.: Water testing for the safety of the college. - \$6,300.99 CDWG: IPad and keyboards purchased for people being able to work at home and batteries for thermometers. - \$30,930.07 Dell Marketing: - o \$232.99: Docking station for an employee working from home. - o \$30,697.08: Purchasing more staff laptops/computers to allow faculty to work from home and social distance. - \$24,480.57 Filter Services of Illinois: Purchasing of masks for faculty safety as they work at the college, as well as Vent Filters - \$638.81 Galls LLC; Purchase of Glove and thermometers - \$70.98 Employee Reimbursement: Reimbursement of printing supplies for what the employee had to use of their own at home - \$590.44 June SSC Copy Center Billing: Signs made for safety and information around the college about Covid 19. - \$10,225.00 Lansing Sport Shop: Masks purchased for the safety of the faculty working at the college. - \$52.19 Employee Reimbursement: Reimbursing an employee for purchasing Covid-19 supplies for the Testing Cent - \$337.00 Midwest Mechancial: Service call for when we closed - \$16,987.00 North Side Construction Co.: Sneeze guards purchased for the safety of student and faculty interactions and masks.

-- \$14,788.44 The Marvel Group Inc.: Purchase of sneeze guard for student and faculty interaction at the college.
-PPE Partitions, and PPE Covid cleaning supplies. - \$1,466.00 Thornton Distilling Co.: Purchasing of hand sanitizer for students and faculty to use. - \$6,042.94 Trimark Marlinn LLC: Purchase of PPE Covid-19 cleaning supplies and wipes. - \$25,163.88 Warehouse direct: PPF Covid cleaning supplies, thermometers, masks, disinfectant spray, hand sanitizer, and sanitizing products. - \$ 1,805.20 Wenger Corp: Shields for safety of student and faculty interactions.
+- \$4,538 87 Proforma: Masks purchased for the safety of faculty - \$926.59 Service Sanitations Inc.: Additional porta-potties and cleaning for the athletics department that was required based on new rules for the state of Illinois.
+Only charging the difference of what we normally would spend. - \$3,480.00 The Criterian Group: Fog machine for disinfecting. - \$14,788.44 The Marvel Group Inc.: Purchase of sneeze guard for student and faculty interaction at the college.
+PPE Partitions, and PPE Covid cleaning supplies. - \$1,466.00 Thornton Distilling Co.: Purchasing of hand sanitizer for students and faculty to use. - \$6,042.94 Trimark Marlinn LLC: Purchase of PPE Covid-19 cleaning supplies and wipes. - \$38,041.76 Warehouse direct: PPE Covid cleaning supplies, thermometers, masks, disinfectant spray, hand sanitizer, and sanitizing products. - \$1,805.20 Wenger Corp: Shields for safety of student and faculty interactions. - \$4,456.00 Zoho Corp: License and Support manage engine